cce-bigdataintro-1160/CEBD-1160-fall-2019-site/1-intro-homework.md

 1. formulate a scientific question for your dataset

 ##### Reach
-1. write the steps (or make a flowchart) detailing your preliminary idea of how to answer it
+1. write the steps detailing your preliminary idea of how to answer it

 2. setup your home computer to use shell. the recommended ways to do this in windows:(only one of these steps is necessary!)
 2.1  Install git bash (https://git-scm.com/downloads)